About #

 Compiling Applications #

 Application compilation follows typical C/C++ workflows (Make, CMake).
-Example Makefiles are in examples/makefiles
+Example Makefiles are in examples/makefiles.

 Compiling RTPs #